davej23/attention-mechanism-unet/README.md

 + Run model-evaluate.py.

 ## Releases
-+ Models.zip -- Pre-trained models of U-Net and Attention U-Net on augmented regular 3-dim data and larger 4-dim datasets, with history for each of training and validation losses.
++ U-Net Models.zip -- Pre-trained models of U-Net and Attention U-Net on augmented regular 3-dim data and larger 4-dim datasets, with history for each of training and validation losses.
++ ResNet50-SegNet Models.zip -- Pre-trained models of ResNet50-SegNet on augmented regular 3-dim data and larger 4-dim datasets, with history for each of training and validation losses.
 + amazon-processed.zip -- Contains folders of numpy .npy arrays of processed Large and Regular datasets.